Documents show Biden plans Day 1 order nixing Keystone XL | BOE Report

 Some 200 kilometres of pipe have already been installed, including over the Canada-U. S. border, and construction has begun on pump stations in Alberta and several U.S. states.

 Biden was vice-president in 2015 when President Barack Obama initially rejected Keystone XL.
-Trump approved it again in 2019.
+Trump approved it again in 2019.29dk2902l